Electric Aircraft Technology: An Informative Overview of Future Aviation Innovation

 • Transportation planners

-The technology also addresses challenges such as rising fuel prices, environmental concerns, and the need for quieter aircraft operations.
+It also addresses challenges such as rising fuel costs and environmental concerns.

 • Electric propulsion systems